 Case size: 43mm

 Michael Kors may not be the perfect match for die-hard watch enthusiasts due to their preference for traditional manufacturers.
-However, the majority of wearers appreciate the aesthetics more than anything else.
-In this sense, the Michael Kors Merrick watch ticks several boxes for many.
+However, the majority of wearers appreciate aesthetics more than anything else.
+In this sense, the Michael Kors Halo Gold watch ticks several boxes for many.

 The prime reason for including this ticker on the list of the best skeleton watches is to do with the flashiness it beams.

-A full skeletal dial with various tints combined with a beautiful tachymeter ring (although only a visual feature) results in an appearance that can fool people into thinking it’s a very expensive timepiece.
+A full skeletal dial with an all-gold appeal combined with a beautiful tachymeter ring (although only a visual feature) results in an appearance that can fool people into thinking it’s a very expensive timepiece.

 Complementing a casual attire with a skeletal watch that stunning is sure to receive envious glimpses.